 Take a look at the different ways your organization can cover its nonprofit accounting needs:

 • Have an executive step up.
 At your nonprofit’s inception, you may assign all financial responsibilities to the executive director.
-While this approach may work in the beginning, your accounting needs will likely grow more complex as your organization grows.
+While this approach may work in the beginning, your accounting needs will likely grow more complex as your organization expands.
 Additionally, your executives will need to take on other responsibilities, leaving them little time to focus on financial management.

 Why YPTC Is the Right Choice for Your Nonprofit Accounting Needs

-At YPTC, we’re passionate about helping nonprofits with their bookkeeping and accounting needs.
+At YPTC, we’re passionate about helping nonprofits with their accounting needs.
 Working with our team of experts allows you to be confident in your organization’s financial management without taking time out of your staff’s busy schedule to implement the proper procedures.

 Wondering why exactly you should work with YPTC?
-Check out the benefits our clients receive:The benefits of working with YPTC, an expert nonprofit accounting firm.
+Check out the benefits our clients receive:

 • Assistance from anywhere.
 We typically work with our clients onsite, allowing you to work with our experts face-to-face and ask them any questions you may have.
 However, we can also work with your organization remotely, leveraging your nonprofit’s preferred combination of video chat, phone calls, and emails.
 No matter the format, we provide that extra “personal touch” that makes our services stand out.